ewindisch/sparc-ide/docs/installation-guide.md

 ./scripts/build-sparc-ide.sh --platform macos
 ```

-The build process may take 30-60 minutes depending on your system's performance.
+**Note**: The build process may take 30-90 minutes depending on your system's performance.
+The first build will be slower as it downloads and compiles all dependencies.

 ### 4. Locate Build Artifacts